AdobeDocs/media-analytics.en/help/reporting/workspace/media-workspace-templates.md

 * [!UICONTROL **Media content consumption**]: Creates a report that shows which content is consumed most and is engaging users.

-* [!UICONTROL **Streaming Media Consumption**]: Creates a report with an audio-oriented dashboard, as shown in the example below.
+* [!UICONTROL **Streaming Media Consumption**]: Creates a report with a dashboard, as shown in the example below.

 * [!UICONTROL **Media recency, frequency, loyalty**]: Creates a report that shows the recency (how many days since the last visit), frequency (how many visits per visitor), and loyalty (how frequently cohorts of users return to the site)

-For example, if you choose the  [!UICONTROL **Streaming Media Consumption**] report, a project with the following audio-oriented dashboard is presented:
+For example, if you choose the  [!UICONTROL **Streaming Media Consumption**] report, a project with the following dashboard is presented:

 ![](/help/reporting/assets/aa-workspace.png)